magepages/mpdocs/docs/image-optimizer/index.md

 Choosing **Custom** will show more fields:
     - **Quality percent**: Enter the percent in the **Quality percent** field which will be limited between 1 and 100.
 For good image quality, please maintain quality above 90.
 If left blank, default value is 92.
 - **Lossless**: is a data compression filter.
 This does not reduce image quality but it will require uncompressed images before they can be rendered.
 - **Skip Transparent Images**: If **yes** is selected, the white image or transparent image will be skipped during the optimization process.
+If you want to optimzie these transparent photos, you must **Restore** and **Requeue** them.
+The second way is just choosing "No" in this field, all the transparent images will be optimized too.
 - **Force File Permission**:
   - If **No** is selected, there is no change on the image permission.
   - Select **Yes** so that after optimizing the image will be granted with permission.
 Choose **Yes** will show more fields: